2023 marks the Festival’s Golden Anniversary!

 Today the Festival is held over 17 days at the start of October in this miniature Victorian spa town at the foot of Ilkley Moor.
 Surrounded by beautiful countryside, Ilkley is only fifteen minutes from the Leeds-Bradford airport and a stone’s throw from Haworth, Harrogate, Leeds and Bradford.
-The Festival is supported by Arts Council England and Bradford Metropolitan Council and is proud to have University of Leeds Cultural Institute as our Higher Education Partner.
+The Festival is supported by Arts Council England and Bradford Metropolitan Council.

 In a typical year, around 150 events take place in a variety of venues across the town and beyond.
 And Festival events are no longer confined to October, with special events taking place across the year.